-Mr Miller said: “After the accident I was worried about how I was going to ever return to work.
-I have always worked in manual job so being left permanently disabled was a huge concern.
-Fortunately I have now found alternative employment.
+Mr Miller said: “After the accident, I was worried about how I was going to ever return to work.
+I have always worked in a manual job so being left permanently disabled was a huge concern.
+Fortunately, I have now found alternative employment.

 Claims can help to bring about safety changes in the workplace

-Paul Brown from Thompsons Solicitors Serious Injuries Team added: “This was a very serious injury which had devastating consequences for both Wayne and his family.
-We contended that James Cropper were at fault because they failed to provide a safe working environment and safe work equipment.
+A brain injury specialist from Thompsons Solicitors' Serious Injuries Team added: “This was a very serious injury which had devastating consequences for both Wayne and his family.
+We contended that James Cropper was at fault because they failed to provide a safe working environment and safe work equipment.
 A number of simple health and safety measures could have been put in place which would have avoided this accident from happening.”

 Injured at work?
 Contact us for expert advice on workplace accident compensation claims.